Licensing Guides

 4. Types of Electrical Licenses in Minnesota

-5. Benefits of Becoming a Licensed Electrician in Minnesota
+5. Benefits of Becoming a Certified Electrician in Minnesota

-6. What is the Mean Wage for Electricians in Minnesota?
+6. What Is the Mean Wage for an Electrical Technician in Minnesota?

-7. How Much Does It Cost for Electrician Certification in Minnesota?
+7. How Much Does It Cost to Get an Electrician License in Minnesota?

-8. How Long Does It Take to Get an Electrician Certification in Minnesota?
+8. How Long Does It Take to Get an Electrician Contractors License in Minnesota?

 9. Minnesota Electrician Training Programs and Schools